-- Please search all locations and systems likely to have responsive records, regardless of format, medium, or physical characteristics. - In conducting your search, please understand the terms "record," "document," and "information" in their broadest sense, to include any written, typed, recorded, graphic, printed, or audio material of any kind. - Our request for records includes any attachments to those records or other materials enclosed with those records when they were previously transmitted. - Please search all relevant records or systems containing records regarding agency business.
+- Please search all locations and systems likely to have responsive records, regardless of format, medium, or physical characteristics. - Our request for records includes any attachments to those records or other materials enclosed with those records when they were previously transmitted.
+To the extent that an email is responsive to our request, our request includes all prior messages sent or received in that email chain, as well as any attachments to the email. - Please search all relevant records or systems containing records regarding agency business.
 Do not exclude records regarding agency business contained in files, email accounts, or devices in the personal custody of your officials, such as personal email accounts or text messages.
-Records of official business conducted using unofficial systems or stored outside of official files are subject to the Federal Records Act and FOIA.10 It is not adequate to rely on policies and
+Records of official business conducted using unofficial systems or stored outside of official files are subject to the Federal Records Act and FOIA.10 It is not adequate to rely on policies and procedures that require officials to move such information to official systems